Scott Barrett (political scientist)

 Scott Barrett is a professor of natural resource economics at Columbia University.
 There, he holds the title of Lenfest Professor of Natural Resource Economics at the School of International and Public Affairs and The Earth Institute.

 He is known for his game theoretical analysis of climate change treaties.
-His book on the subject Environment and Statecraft: The Strategy of Environmental Treaty Making was published in 2003.
+His book on the subject was published in 2003.
 He has been involved in the discussions of the Kyoto Treaty and its comparison to the more successful Montreal Protocol.
 More recently, he has been publishing on the institutions set up to control the regional and global spread of infectious diseases.